lawr-lau16/2800-202510-DTC06/README.md

 ---

-## Overview
+## Project Description

-Econami is a gamified budget management web app that turns saving into a fun, goal-driven experience.
-It supports a better world by promoting financial wellness and empowering users to build healthy money habits.
+Econami is a gamified budget management web app that turns saving into a fun, goal-driven experience which supports a better world by promoting financial wellness and empowering users to build healthy money habits.

 ---